North Dakota Democratic–Nonpartisan League Party

+The party holds 5 seats in the North Dakota Senate, and 11 seats in the North Dakota House of Representatives.

 History

 The North Dakota Democratic–Nonpartisan League Party has roots in the Progressive Era of American history.
 At the end of the 19th century and beginning of the 20th century, progressives – including lawyers, merchants, editors, and professors – joined both the Republican Party, which had strong control of state politics, as well as the state Democratic Party, the progressive faction of which called itself "the party of the laborer and the farmer."
 Although they did not alter the control of the Republican Party during this era, progressives found support in the Norwegian-settled state, especially in the east.
 By 1906, progressive sympathies were growing in opposition to what most saw as complete control of state politics by the railway companies.
 The initial organization and calls for reform laid a foundation that would soon grow into a statewide socialist workers' movement that eventually spread throughout the Midwest.

 1906 through 1915

 The prewar decade was marked by a series of progressive successes, starting with progressive Democrat John Burke's election as governor in 1906.
 Republican Alexander McKenzie's conservative political machine still controlled the Senate, but the House of Representatives was filled with progressive Democrats and Republicans, who managed to introduce many anti-railroad bills despite staunch opposition by lobbyists.
 Progressive reforms and legislation were passed during this time, including a direct primary law, a joint resolution for a constitutional amendment for initiative and referendum power, a public library commission law, and laws to enforce prohibition.
 Subsequent years would see the end of Alexander McKenzie and his Republican political machine.
 By 1908, the first State electoral primaries solidified his retirement.
 That year the Republican Party, free from McKenzie's conservative influence, crafted a progressive party platform.
 Progressive Democratic Governor John Burke enjoyed support of progressive Republicans.

 North Dakota again demonstrated its progressive sympathies in 1912, when the state held the first United States Presidential Preference Primary on March 19.
 North Dakota Republicans favored progressive presidential candidate Robert M. La Follette over Theodore Roosevelt and William Howard Taft.
-Though an angry Roosevelt formed the Progressive Party after losing the Republican nomination to Taft, he had little support from North Dakota, where many Progressives distrusted his backers, George Walbridge Perkins of the J.P.
-Morgan group and International Harvester.
+Though an angry Roosevelt formed the Progressive Party after losing the Republican nomination to Taft, he had little support from North Dakota, where many Progressives distrusted his backers, George Walbridge Perkins of the J. P. Morgan group and International Harvester.
 Because of such opposition, Woodrow Wilson carried the state in November.
 Republican Louis B. Hanna was elected governor in 1912 and 1914.
 Once in office, he and his legislative allies halted the creation of a state-operated grain elevator, which may have convinced progressives to unite in 1915.